grzegorz914/homebridge-enphase-envoy/README.md

 2. Finally detects Ensemble, Encharges and Enpowers (required *installerPasswd*).
 ### Info v4.x.x and above!!!
 1. Version 4.0.0 whole new concept.
-2. All devices in PV are detected automatically (Envoy, Q-Relays, AC Batteries, Meters, Microinverters,).
+2. All devices in PV are detected automatically (Envoy, Q-Relays, AC Batteries, Meters, Microinverters).
 3. Envoy authentication is detected automatically or can be added in config if was chenged.
 4. For best experiences please use *Controller App* or *EVE app* for iOS, Home app display it as unsupported.
 5. Installer Password which is nedded to read communications level of (Microinverters, Q-Relays, AC Batteries) need to be generated in externall app, more info here: https://thecomputerperson.wordpress.com/2016/08/28/reverse-engineering-the-enphase-installer-toolkit/"

 ### Info v3.x.x
-1. With release v3.0.0 the plugin is present as Power Meter and the Power is displayed in (kW) and Energy in (kWh).
+1. From v3.0.0 the plugin is present as Power Meter and the Power is displayed in (kW) and Energy in (kWh).

 ### Info v2.3.x
 1. The plugin is present as C02(ppm) sensors and the Power is displayed in Watt and Energy in Wh/kWh.